Galo Ador Jr.

 Galo Ador Jr. (September 1, 1969 – March 10, 2008) was a comic book author of Filipino descent.

 Early life

 Born Galo T. Ador Jr. on September 1, 1969 in Manila, Philippines.
 He was the son of Galo Ador Sr.

 Career

-Galo was active in comics in the 90′s until Graphic Arts Service shut down, causing him to move to TV writing.
+Galo was active in comics in the '90s until Graphic Arts Service shut down, causing him to move to TV writing.
 Galo is best known as a TV writer who worked on Francisco V. Coching's Pedro Penduko, Alpha Omega Girl, Kapitan Aksiyon, Agent X44 and many more during the last couple of years.

 Galo is one of the founders of Back Door Publishing, an independent comic book company which released Dark Pages in 2002.